If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Receive a message with problem description and probe ID.
 Start debugging the problem immediately w/o the need to ask for any logs.
 All logs are already available in the probe.

 The database is created automatically.
-You can search for interested devices on other computers and Linux distributions to learn how to better configure the device.
+You can search for interested devices on other computers to learn how to better configure the device.

 The following statistical reports are dumped to Github: